Mander and Mitchenson: Early years

 Raymond Josiah Gale Mander was born in Clapham, London, the only son of Albert Edwin Mander, an architect and surveyor, and his wife, Edith Christina, née Gale.
 He was educated at Battersea Grammar School and became an actor when he left school, making his debut at Bedford in Harold Neilson's touring Shakespeare company.
 In the West End he appeared in a spectacular production of Henry V at Drury Lane in 1938, the year before he first worked with Joe Mitchenson.

 Francis Joseph Blackett Mitchenson was born in Southgate, London, the only son of Francis William Mitchenson, a general merchant, and his wife, Sarah, née Roddam.
-Unlike Mander's family, which had no special association with the theatre, Mitchenson's had stage connexions on his mother's and his father's side.
+Unlike Mander's family, which had no special association with the theatre, Mitchenson's had stage connections on his mother's and his father's side.
 His father was a part-time drama critic, and his mother was a keen amateur actress.
 Their marriage broke up when Mitchenson was a boy, and he was brought up by his mother.
 He was educated privately, and at the age of eight he enrolled at the Fay Compton Studio of Dramatic Art.
 A fellow student there was Alec Guinness, alongside whom he made his first West End stage appearance, walking on in a drama called Libel! at the Playhouse Theatre.

 Mander and Mitchenson met in February 1939, and later in that year they were both cast in a production of The Merry Wives of Windsor, Mander as Master Page and Mitchenson as Fenton.
 They toured with Neilson's company, playing small roles.
 During the Second World War Mander worked for the BBC, presenting radio programmes including a series called Actors Remember in which he interviewed veteran performers, such as Walter Passmore reminiscing about Richard D'Oyly Carte, Ada Reeve about George Edwardes, and Leslie Henson about George Grossmith Jr. He also wrote material for other presenters, usually in collaboration with Mitchenson.
 Mitchenson served in the army, until being invalided out in 1943.
 He resumed his stage career for a few years, before giving up regular acting in 1948.